Melanoma.

 Can I tell if I have a melanoma?

-You simply can’t DIY whether a mole is harmless or not.
+You can’t simply DIY whether a mole is harmless or not.
 Why?
 Because expert use of a dermatoscope is required to truly tell whether a mole is definitely harmless.

-Dermatoscopy examination has two benefits
+Dermatoscopy examination has two benefits:

 A melanoma will need re-excising after the initial biopsy.